 As much as we like to have our lives neatly organised and planned, sometimes it makes perfect sense to seize the impulse of the moment and have an exciting break from the routine.
-Here are my last minute weekend getaway ideas that might help you not just master the art of the quick getaway but also lists some wonderful destinations each holding an array of exceptional villas you can reach quickly and easily.
+Here are my last minute weekend getaway ideas that might help you not just master the art of the quick getaway but also lists some wonderful destinations each holding an array of luxury vacation rentals you can reach quickly and easily.

 The Basic Last Minute Weekend Getaway Ideas